-Dr. Green was one of the first dermatologists in New York to utilize Botox, Juvederm, Restylane, Sculptra, and Radiesse, in her private, boutique, Upper East Side office, for facial rejuvenation.
-Most patients want immediate results and do not want the recovery time from a traditional surgical facelift.
-A liquid facelift procedure can be performed in under one hour, with lasting results, for up to a year or more, with almost no downtime involved.
-When you consult with Dr. Green, she will assess the areas of the face which need to be enhanced and develop a customized treatment plan designed specifically for you.
-Your plan will include the best skincare, cosmetic injectables, non-invasive skin tightening, chemical peels, and laser treatments.
+Dr. Green was one of the first dermatologists in New York to utilize various cosmetic injectables, including Botox, Juvederm, Restylane, and Sculptra in her private boutique Upper East Side office.
+Most patients desire immediate results without the recovery time associated with a traditional surgical facelift.
+A liquid facelift procedure can be performed in under one hour, producing lasting results for up to a year or more, with almost no downtime.
+During your consultation with Dr. Green, she will assess the areas of the face that require enhancement and develop a customized treatment plan designed specifically for you.
+She will then determine the most suitable type of filler for you, based on the area of the face that requires treatment and the degree of your skin laxity.
+She can also combine cosmetic injectables, including Botox, Belotero, Juvederm, Restylane, or Sculptra, with the best non-invasive procedures such as Thermage FLX and Fraxel laser to achieve the natural-looking, youthful results you desire.

 What is a liquid facelift?